craftcms/generator/README.md

 # Craft Generator

-Craft Generator can be used to scaffold new Craft CMS plugins, modules, and system components from the CLI.
+Scaffold new Craft CMS plugins, modules, and system components from the CLI.

 ## Installation